 Parking at Central High School

-Parking on-site is limited, so if you do not live in the vicinity of Central, we highly recommend carpooling or the use of public transportation (Central High is on bus route 83, a half mile south of the Lexington Ave exit from the Green Line).
-The front lot near the south entrance is expected to fill quickly, so participants could use the back (north) lot or the single line of parking spots by the gym entrance (west side).
+Parking on site is limited, so if you do not live in the vicinity of Central, we highly recommend carpooling or the use of public transportation (Central High is on bus route 83, a half mile south of the Lexington Ave exit from the Green Line).
+The front lot near the south entrance is expected to fill quickly, so delegates could use the back (north) lot or the single line of parking spots by the gym entrance (west side).
 There is street parking and some overflow parking at both the Dunning Rec Center to the west and Oxford Community Center to the east on the other side of Lexington.
-As both Marshall and Lexington are very busy, please be careful walking to the caucus.
+As both Marshall and Lexington are very busy, please be careful walking to the convention!

 What Happens at the Convention?

 The DFL Party uses conventions to endorse candidates and to debate and set the issues the Party will stand for.
 The convention process sets the framework for the DFL Party by helping shape the platform and Action Agenda, selecting candidates who will receive endorsements, electing party leaders, and voting on the party constitution and bylaws.
 These meetings are a great way to get involved in the democratic process and make your voice heard—even if you’ve never attended before.